/ Business Services

 • “Why” — What was the business purpose of this expense?
 How can we support that this was not a personal expenditure?

-• Five-digit fund (who/what department is paying for the expense) and four-digit account number (more general, what is the purchase?
+• Six-digit fund (what bucket of money is paying for the expense, five-digit org (who/what department is paying for the expense) and four-digit account number (more general, what is the purchase?
 Account number listing found here.)

 • Itemized Receipt (if the charge is over $35).
 Business Services reserves the right to request receipts for purchases under $35.